-The South African Students’ Organization (SASO) emerged as a unique group that re-established opposition to the South African government’s apartheid system "aboveground," as opposed to other black resistance movements that previously had been forced to operate underground.
+The South African Students’ Organization (SASO) emerged in 1968 as a unique group that re-established opposition to the South African government’s apartheid system “aboveground,” as opposed to other black resistance movements that previously had been forced to operate underground.
 Until the creation of SASO in December of 1968, there were neither black student groups nor black political organizations that were legally allowed to exist.
 Consequently, SASO filled both of these voids.
 Its members were actively involved in student politics but it also acted as a political organization addressing critical national issues.

 After the Pan Africanist Congress (PAC) and the African National Congress (ANC) were banned by the South African government in 1960, most political activity was left to the National Union of South African Students (NUSAS), an organization that included students of all races.
 Yet NUSAS was prohibited from activity in the nation’s black universities since government authorities mandated that organizations were to be organized according to race.
 Even after the establishment of a radical group called the University Christian Movement (UCM) which had a black majority, the white members still maintained leadership and established its views.
 It was at a UCM conference where a group of black students, including Steve Biko, formed a group, which later led to the final formation of SASO in 1968.